-The Atlanta Marathon (ages 18 & up) is the perfect opportunity for both first-timers and seasoned runners to discover Atlanta one mile at a time, while achieving their marathon goals.
+The Atlanta Marathon (ages 18 and up) is the perfect opportunity for both first-timers and seasoned runners to discover Atlanta one mile at a time, while achieving their marathon goals.
 Below is general information regarding the event.

 October 26, 2014